mcknx/mcknx/README.md

 </p>

 <p>
-McKeen Asma is a Full Stack Web & Mobile Developer with a Bachelor of Science in Information Technology from the University of the Immaculate Conception.
-He has experience working in various roles, including Junior Frontend Developer at Tactiv Studios Design and Development, and Frontend React Developer/Full Stack Developer at Steelx Pty Ltd.

-During his time at Steelx Pty Ltd, he focused on frontend React applications, primarily addressing issues within a significant management system used by at least 500 individuals, including clients and administrators.
-Additionally, he handled integrating new designs and necessary npm packages based on the task at hand.
-Furthermore, he performed C# backend debugging and coding as required, given that the majority of the system is coded in C#.

-He has also participated in several competitions, including Hackfest 2020 and the Mindanao Programming Summer Camp 2018.
-He was a top 15 finalist in the Mindanao Wide IT Olympiad 2018 (Programming Competition).
+Hey there! 👋 I'm McKeen Asma, a Software Developer based in Davao City, Philippines.
+I specialize in both frontend and backend technologies, including React, Node.js, Express.js, and C#.
+I have experience integrating new designs and npm packages efficiently to meet project requirements.
+With a Bachelor's degree in Information Technology from the University of the Immaculate Conception, I'm equipped with the skills to tackle diverse software development challenges.

+🚀 My Skills:

+ReactJS
+TailwindCSS
+HTML5
+CSS3
+JavaScript
+MongoDB
+React Native
+Node.js
+Rest API
+💼 Previous Experience:

+Frontend React Developer/Full Stack Developer at Steelx Pty Ltd (Nov 2022 - Apr 2024) Frontend Developer at Tactiv Studios Design and Development (Apr 2022 - Nov 2022) Full Stack Web & Mobile Developer at WAL Software Solutions (Apr 2021 - Apr 2022) 🌐 Portfolio: mckeenasma.vercel.app
+🔗 GitHub: github.com/mcknx

+Looking forward to connecting with you!
 </p>
 <p align="center">📖 Check out
     <a href="https://github.com/mcknx">what he's working on</a>!